Ishaaq92/minishell/bugs.md

 6. export needs to return exit code 1 for bad inputs, like TES!T=123
 7. whatever changes made to export also apply to unset
 8. exit needs to return the exit status provided as argument, and that argument needs to be checked for valid input (no negatives, no alpha, etc)'
-9. bash shell level is 3, ours is 2. idk

 ## Built-in bugs:
 1. exit 0 0: segfaults, also exit code should be 1